g-lok/gs-dotfiles/medium.md

 1. Programming languages - Python, Go, Node, Rust, etc. I'm not sure if I should be installing these via Homebrew if I'm using mise for them later but I'll find out soon enough.
 1. Neovim/Lazyvim, the bestest text editor and IDE.
 1. Visual Studio Code - Also a very good IDE
-1. Alacritty w/ Zellij - Omakub (and my) terminal emulator and modern tmux-style sessioin manager/workspace of choice.
+1. Alacritty w/ Zellij - Omakub (and my) terminal emulator and modern tmux-style session manager/workspace of choice.
 1. Some of my favorite [Nerdfonts](https://www.nerdfonts.com/).
 Typically monospace, clean but distinct looking, and with all the nerd ligatures you need for LazyVim and Alacritty.
 1. Obsidian - An absurdly powerful knowledge database.
 For organizing information, notes, projects, all kinds of stuff.
 I've been meaning to get into this too but it is a DEEP rabbit hole.
-1. The Browsers - Brave, Firefox, Chrome, Tor.
+1. The Browsers - Brave, Firefox, Chrome.
 1. The password manager - Omakub uses 1Password.
 I prefer KeepassXC, because it's free and open source.
 1. The messaging apps - Signal, Discord, Element (like discord but for the distributed Matrix network and pre-baked with stronger E2E encryption than even Signal).
 1. Rectangle - pretty sweet windows manager with good default keyboard shortcuts and lots of options for window placement.